Skoda Enyaq iV interior, dashboard & comfort

 Equipment, options & accessories

 As mentioned above, the Enyaq iV comes with a variety of interior themes.
-Aside from those, the standard kit list is split between the two battery sizes, with the top-spec 80 benefitting from some extra luxuries designed to help justify its higher price.
+Aside from those, the standard kit list is split between the two battery sizes, with the top-spec 80 benefiting from some extra luxuries designed to help justify its higher price.

 Infotainment, apps & sat nav

-The Skoda infotainment system has grown here – it’s not Ford Mustang Mach-E or Tesla Model 3-sized, but it’s bigger than you’ll find in any of the brand's petrol cars.
+The Skoda infotainment system has grown here – it’s not Ford Mustang Mach-E or Tesla Model Y-sized, but it’s bigger than you’ll find in any of the brand's petrol cars.
 It’s got loads of functionality, and while it’s perhaps not that intuitive to begin with, once you’ve got your head around the operating system it’s easy enough to navigate through.
 The digital dials are functional rather than particularly glitzy – they’re smaller than the usual Virtual Cockpit you get in some Skodas – but the key info is there.

 In This Review